 Finally, enter an explanatory subject and message text for your Direct Secure Message.
 Optionally, you can attach files or documents from your workstation or from the patient’s chart.
 When you are finished, click “Send” to send the message along with the patient’s care record.

-Attach a Document or File to a Direct Secure Message
+Attach a Patient Document to a Direct Secure Message

 You can use the “Attach Document” button to attach any documents associated with the patient to a Direct Secure Message.

 Attach a File to a Direct Secure Message

 Use the “Attach File” button to attach any file from your workstation to the message.